-Typical Schedule:

-Long term case completed before summer and typically finished in March

-Near term case completed before summer and typically finished in June

-HWLL term case completed concurrently with the near term case and typically finished in September.

-The DWG shall prepare the following flat start cases based on the following SSWG steady state cases:
+The DWG flat start case development process adds detailed dynamic models to network elements represented in an SSWG base case that reflect behavior during and following system disturbances.
+The DWG shall normally prepare dynamic flat start cases based on the following SSWG steady state cases:

-Near Term On-Peak: Second year (Y+2) summer on-peak case of the latest Dataset B cases
+Near Term On-Peak Case: (Y+3) SUM1

-Near Term Off-Peak Case: The high wind low load case (Y+3) off-peak case from the latest Dataset B cases
+Near Term Off-Peak Case: (Y+4) HWLL

-Long Term On-Peak Case: Last year (Y+6) of summer on-peak case of the latest Dataset B cases
+Long Term On-Peak Case: (Y+7) SUM1

-The DWG may choose to flat start .additional cases
+For example, the following flat start cases would be developed during the period from July 2017 through January 2018: 2020 SUM1, 2021 HWLL, and 2024 SUM1.
+These cases could then be used for planning assessments performed in 2018.
+The DWG may choose to develop dynamic flat start data sets for alternative cases that meet the same objectives with respect to facilitating the completion of NERC TPL planning assessments.

-After January 1st, 2015, ERCOT shall prepare all the flat start cases.
+After January 1st, 2015, ERCOT shall serve as the flat start coordinator for all DWG cases.

 Dynamics Data Updates